dhirajsriram/react-sample/README.md

 ### Functional Components

 Most of the components in the application are stateless functional components.
-Hooks have been used if state is demanded in component.
+Hooks have been used if components needs to maintain a state.

 ## Deployment
 <--could change //HERE// -->